edoardo-p/AICE-Catalyst-Agent/README.md

 ## Project structure

+- `src/control_flow.py` — helper functions used to control the execution of the agent
 - `src/main.py` — builds and runs the agent and state graph
+- `src/prompts.py` — externalized prompts used by the tools and the agent
 - `src/tools.py` — production tools that call the LLM (Azure)
 - `src/test_tools.py` — deterministic test implementations of the same tools
 - `src/structures.py` — Pydantic models describing the `ProjectPlanState` schema
-- `src/control_flow.py` — helper functions used by the StateGraph
 - `examples/` — example input and expected output files

 ## Implemented tools